UrbanOS-Public/charts/README.md

 - `helm upgrade --install urban-os urbanos/urban-os -f deployment_values.yaml`
 - Validate with `kubectl get pods --all-namespaces`

+### Sauron

+Sauron is our automated deployment updater.
+Sauron must first be independently deployed, then it will detect upstream changes and issue deployment commands as needed.

+Sauron's responsibilities include:
+- Detecting docker hub image patch updates and triggering a pod image update if using deployment tag
+- Detecting upstream Remote Deployment Repo's changes and issuing a automated deployment command with all known secrets and values from current deployment and remote repo, respectively.

+Sauron will:
+- First check for docker image patch updates (Current functionality)
+- Then it will check if the Remote Deployment Repo's master branch SHA matches the SHA of the sauron deployment
+- If not, it will clone the Remote Deployments Repo with the GITHUB_TOKEN provided in the Sauron deployment
+- It will then use the secrets that were provided in the Sauron Deployment to issue a helm upgrade --install of urban-os, using the latest chart version.
+It will also use the values file (From the remote repo) that was specified in the Sauron deployment config.

+Deploying Sauron:

+- Initial Sauron deployment should be manually done, similar to urban-os deployments.
+Be sure to override all secrets defined in the values.yaml file.
+- Sauron only needs to be updated if secrets change, or if the sauron chart itself changes

+How to use:

+- Simply merge any change into the configured Remote Deployment Repo
+- The cronjob will automatically update your urban-os deployment with the new values file from the remote deployment repo.

 ## Git Hooks

 To install from root: